AndrewAPrice/Perception/Kernel/system calls.md

 * `r12` - The fifth parameter.

 If rdx[1] is '1':
-* `r12` - The message ID we want the callee to respond with.
+* `rsi` - The message ID we want the callee to respond with.

 ### Output
 * `rax` - The status, which may be: